RcppCore/rcpp-gallery/_posts/2014-04-06-rcpp-python.md

 ## Type Conversion

-With boost.python and Rcpp, we can easily transfer the data between R and python.
+With Boost.Python and Rcpp, we can easily transfer the data between R and python.
 The following C codes transfer the R `IntegerVector` to python `List`:

 {% highlight cpp %}